Humantold | Well-Rounded Approach to ADHD Treatment

 Remember the spectrum of emotions I mentioned earlier following a late diagnosis?
 Addressing and processing those, along with the associated negative beliefs about oneself, is crucial for thriving with ADHD.
 As individuals with ADHD, many of us internalize negative beliefs and assumptions about our worth, self-efficacy, relationships, and more.
 This is largely due to a lack of understanding of what is happening within us and the realization that the cultural standards that society cherishes and values were not created with neurodivergent folks in mind.
 Through supportive collaboration with a therapist, people with ADHD can unpack the garbage that does not serve them and learn new ways of framing and understanding themselves and their place in the world.

 While this post summarizes the necessary facets of a well-rounded ADHD treatment approach, it is important to note that just as ADHD symptoms present on a spectrum, so too do the needs of the ADHDer.
-What works for some, will not work for all.
+What works for some will not work for all.
 My hope is that this gives anyone looking for direction a good starting place on their journey from disarray and despair to thriving with ADHD.
-Good luck to you and we’re here if you need us!
+Good luck to you, and we’re here if you need us!

 Related Blogs

-Kristina Damiano, LMHC December 16, 2024 Read More
+Kristina Damiano, LMHC April 27, 2026 Read More